buddycloud/buddycloud.com/content/pages/cooking-with-buddycloud-chat-app.md

 Aim
 ---

-Add chat to any webp in 10 minutes
+Add chat to a web app in 10 minutes

 Ingredients
 -----------